infinum/frontend-handbook/JavaScript/Next-js.md

 };
 ```

-This way we can simply dynamically load modal, which means that modal will be loaded asynchronously if on private pages query param containes matching modal name.
+This way we can dynamically load modal, which means that modal will be loaded asynchronously if private pages query param contains a matching modal name.

 ### Page with Modal

-Example how can we use modal in a page:
+Example of how can we use modal on a page:

 `/pages/withHocModal.tsx`